-The Top 4 Reasons Your Dog is Always Hungry
+Top 4 Reasons Why Your Dog Is Always Hungry

 Does your dog devour their food the second the bowl hits the floor?
-Do they then beg for scraps at the table, scavenge for snacks in the trash or cruise for crumbs under the couch?
+Do they then beg for scraps at the table, scavenge for snacks in the trash, or cruise for crumbs under the couch?
 You might wonder what's making your dog so hungry.
 Are you feeding them enough?
 Are they sick?
 Do they simply have a big appetite?
-Let's take a look at some reasons why Rover might seem so ravenous.
+Let's take a look at some reasons why your dog might seem so ravenous.

 1. A Dog's Biological Appetite